 Discover is wheelchair accessible, with step-free access to all entrances and a lift serving all floors.
 An accessible toilet is available on each floor.
 On the Ground Floor the accessible toilet is fitted with a height adjustable changing bench and ceiling track hoist system.

 An induction loop is available at the Reception Desk.
 To use the loop, you will need to switch your hearing aid to the “T” position.
 BSL interpreted performances are available for some of our events.
-Please check individual event information for further details.

 The majority of play equipment and events at Discover incorporate multi-sensory elements, mixing visual, tactile and auditory stimuli so they can be enjoyed by the widest audience possible.